Manykeystrikes/Homework-14/Unit-11-Network-Security/SubmissionFile.md

 1. Name and define two ways an IDS connects to a network.

-   Answer 1:
+   Answer 1: The Intrusion detection systems = via a network hub

-   Answer 2:
+   Answer 2: network tap is ahardware device

 2. Describe how an IPS connects to a network.

-   Answer:
+   Answer: Through the connect via a switch  via a VLAN to a listening port.

 3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   Answer:
+   Answer:Snort is an open source based IDS it recognises malicious network packets but is uable to dectect zero day attacks

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?